klojang4j/klojang-check/README.md

 Check.notNull(file).is(writable());
 ```

-Note that the checks in the `CommonChecks` _only_ validate what they advertise to be
+Note that the checks in the `CommonChecks` class _only_ validate what they advertise to be
 validating.
 Notably, **they will never do an implicit null check.** If the `file` argument
 in the above example can possibly be null, you must start with an explicit null check.
 (There are a few exceptions to this rule.
 For example, the